brianlee376/12740-Final-Project/index.md

 - Using multithreading to pull data from sensors simlutaneously
 - Understanding how to use Github pages - figuring out how to add images that are from the web or local, formatting content

-This section is of the most importance in the progress report.
-It not only give the TA information on what help you may need, and also encourages you to think deeper about your problems.
 ## Future Plan - Describe what you plan to do in the next two weeks
 ### This Week
 1. Finish testing all sensors w/ functional code